m90/frederikring.com/content/pages/experience.md

 ### Senior Software Engineer at Field Intelligence
 _Oct 2018 → Dec 2022 (4 years, 2 months)_
-I managed the infrastructure and contributed to platform development for an offline-first application used for supply chain management for medical goods in rural Africa.
+I managed the infrastructure and contributed to platform development for an offline-first application used for supply chain management for medical goods in Nigeria and Kenya.

 ### Web Developer at Ecosia
 _Nov 2016 → May 2018 (1 year, 7 months)_